drinkbird/drinkbird.github.io/_posts/blog/2019-03-27-reliable-microservices-messaging.md

 ---
 layout: post
-title: "Microservices communications: How to reliably publish messages to a bus"
+title: "Microservices communications: Publishing messages to a bus in a reliable way"
-excerpt: "Learn how to avoid double writes, a common pitfall of microservices and distributed systems design"
+excerpt: "Learn how to avoid double writes, a common pitfall of microservices design"
 permalink: /reliable-microservices-messaging/
 comments: true
 categories: blog